College countdown: How to get your money in order

-If you’re starting college in the fall, your countdown has probably begun.
+If you’re getting ready to start college, your countdown has probably begun.

 You’ll likely face many new opportunities (and expenses).
 So, before your new adventure begins, it can be helpful to create a plan for your money.